HelloYeew/taiko-rust/README.md

 ## Development Status

 This project is just start so it's current in a heavy WIP.
 I will share design on Adobe XD and program flow that I write and plan soon.
-If you interest in this project and you want to know the plan on development you can DMs me in my discord (HelloYeew#2740) or email me (my email is on my GitHub profile).
+If you interest in this project and you want to know the plan on development you can see [development plan](https://github.com/HelloYeew/taiko-rust/projects/1).
+If you have any concern or you want to contribute but have any question you can DMs me in Discord (HelloYeew#2740) or email me (me@helloyeew.dev)

 I always write a blog on progress about this project on [project blog](https://taiko-rust-blog.helloyeew.dev/), you can read it if you want to know current progress.